America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-According to America’s Health Rankings data, the prevalence of cardiovascular disease is higher among:
+According to America’s Health Rankings analysis, the prevalence of cardiovascular diseases is higher among:

 • Women ages 35-44 compared with younger women ages 18-34.